ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```bash
 npm run dev
 ```
-View through port [http://localhost:3000](http://localhost:3000/) on your browser to see the result.
+View the Next JS app through port [http://localhost:3000](http://localhost:3000/) on your browser to see the result.

 To begin with we shall start with creating the head section